“THE ESSENCE OF MATHEMATICS IS NOT TO MAKE SIMPLE THINGS COMPLICATED, BUT TO MAKE COMPLICATED THINGS SIMPLE”S. GUDDE

 At QCPS we aim to develop a sense of enjoyment, confidence and competence with numbers and measures through varied teaching and learning styles.
 Mathematics is a tool for everyday life.
 It is a whole network of concepts and relationships which provide a way of viewing and making sense of the world.
 It is used to analyse and communicate information and ideas and to tackle a range of practical tasks and real life problems.
 It also provides the materials and means for creating new imaginative worlds to explore.

 Teachers support children in developing their understanding of problem solving, reasoning and numeracy in a broad range of contexts in which they can explore, enjoy, learn, practise and talk about their developing understanding.
 Teachers offer opportunities for these skills to be practised, in order to give children confidence and competence in their use.
-They learn to seeking patterns, making connections, recognising relationships, working with numbers, shapes, space and measures, and counting, sorting and matching.
-Children use their knowledge and skills in these areas to solve problems, generate new questions and make connections across other Areas of Learning and Development.
+They learn to seek patterns, make connections, recognise relationships, work with numbers, shapes, space and measures, as well as to count, sort and match.
+Children use their knowledge and skills in these areas to solve problems, generate new questions and make connections across other areas of Learning and Development.
 Mathematical understanding will be developed through stories, songs, games and imaginative play.

 Form I and Upwards

 Lessons are planned by teachers in order to involve pupils interactively through questioning and discussion and also to give opportunity to correct misconceptions and explain different methods of arriving at the same answer.
 Following the whole class introduction children are then given opportunity to use and apply those concepts and skills which have been covered by completing a given task.